bakpakin/tiny-ecs/README.md

 Systems in tiny-ecs describe how to update Entities.
 Systems select certain Entities using a Filter, and then only update those select Entities.
 Some Systems don't update Entities, and instead just act as function callbacks every update.
-Tiny-ecs provides functions for creating Systems easily.
+Tiny-ecs provides functions for creating Systems easily, as well as creating Systems that can be used in an Object Orientented fashion.

 ### Filters ###
 Filters are used to select Entities.
 Filters can be any lua function, but